Get FREE shipping in the US for orders over $35 + FREE returns within 30 days

 • Panel Comfort: A good screen that lets you work all day without eye strain.

-• Thunderbolt Connectivity: Thunderbolt delivers faster data transfer and smoother performance, all through a single cable.
+• Thunderbolt Connectivity: For modern Macs, Thunderbolt ports are essential.
+They deliver faster data transfer, power delivery, and smoother performance for 5K monitors, all through a single, versatile cable.

 .